-The first experiment shows a graph, in Figure \ref{fig:RD-RDLvsR}, between the oversampling factor $\eta$, and $R$.
-Each point, marked with a black dot, represents the minimum sampling rate required for the successful reconstruction of a given value of rank $R$.
-The empirical probability of success for each point is $0.99$.
-The empirical probability is computed over 100 iterations with a new instance of randomly generated $\x_0$ in each iteration.
-The red line shows the least-squares fit of the black points.
+The first experiment shows a graph, in Figure \ref{fig:RDLvsR}, between $\eta$, and $R$.
+Each point, marked with a black dot, represents the minimum sampling rate required for the successful reconstruction of an $\mX_c(t)$ with a specific $R$.
+The probability of success for each point is $0.99$, and is computed empirically by averaging over 100 independent iterations.
+The blue line shows the least-squares fit of the black dots.
 It is clear from the plot that the for reasonably large values of $R$, the sampling rate is within a small constant of the optimal rate $R(W+M-R)$.

-In context of the application, and under the narrow-band assumption described in Section \ref{sec:RD-APP}, the graph in Figure \ref{fig:RD-RDLvsM} shows that for a fixed number of sources $R = 10$, the sufficient sampling rate $\O$ required for the successful reconstruction of the ensemble decreases inversely with increasing number $M$ of the receiving antennas.
-Each black point gives the minimum sampling rate required for the successful reconstruction with probability $0.99$.
-The red line is the least-squares fit of these marked points.
-In other words, Figure \ref{fig:RD-RDLvsM} illustrates the relationship between the number of ADCs, or receiving antennas $M$, and the sampling rate $\O$ of each of the ADC for a fixed number of sources $R = 10$.
+In context of the application, and under the narrow-band assumption described in Section \ref{sec:APP}, the graph in Figure \ref{fig:RDLvsM} shows that for a fixed number of sources $R = 10$, the sufficient sampling rate $\O$ is inversely proportional to number $M$ of the receiver array elements.
+Each black dot represents the minimum sampling rate required for the successful reconstruction with probability $0.99$.
+The blue line is the least-squares fit of these marked points.
+In other words, Figure \ref{fig:RDLvsM} illustrates the relationship between the number $M$ of ADCs and the sampling rate $\O$ for a fixed number of sources $R = 10$.